all-natural insect killer spray

 With various options for pest control on the market, it’s difficult to know where to turn.
 Would a collar be better for flea prevention for my cat?
 Should I give my dog a pill to keep the ticks away?
 Do any of these products contain chemicals that can harm my beloved furball?

-Dr. Killigan provides solutions that are non-toxic, poison-free, and safe when used as directed to use around your children and your pets.
-We offer non-harmful remedies that are pet-safe.
-We pride ourselves in being a pet-friendly pest control company, as we too love our cats, our dogs, our birds, and our goats (and various other animals that Dr. Killigan employees own).
+Looking for pet-safe pest control?
+Dr. Killigan provides pest control solutions that are safe for cats, dogs and other pets when used as directed.
+We offer non-harmful remedies and pride ourselves on being a pet-friendly pest control company.
+We, too, love our cats, dogs, birds and goats (and various other animals that Dr. Killigan's employees own).

 Two pests to watch out for if you have pets